Specialist Resource Provison (SRP)

 Curriculum

-The children follow a broad and balanced curriculum which meets the requirements of the Foundation Stage and National Curriculum at an appropriate level and from children's starting points.
-We work intensively to develop basic skills in reading, writing and mathematics, and we use a balance of group and individual work designed to encourage language development and social skills.
-We enrich the curriculum with a wide range of trips, visits and regular shared experiences to base our learning on.
+The SRP offers a broad and balanced curriculum, aligned with the Foundation Stage and National Curriculum, adapted to individual starting points.
+Emphasis is placed on developing essential skills in reading, writing, and mathematics, alongside language and social skills.
+We enrich the curriculum with a wide range of trips, visits and regular shared experiences to deepen learning.

 Integration

-The children are very much a part of the Darell School community.
-As appropriate, the children register every day with a mainstream class, join the mainstream children for playtimes and lunch times, assemblies, performances and other school events as appropriate.
-In addition, each child has a level of integration that is appropriate to their needs.
-Groups of or individual mainstream children may also join the children in Walker class and Newton class for some sessions as part of our reverse integration program.
+SRP children are very much a part of the Darell School community.
+As appropriate, the children register every day with a mainstream class, join the mainstream children for playtimes and lunch times, assemblies, performances and other school events.
+Integration levels are tailored to individual needs, with reverse integration sessions allowing mainstream pupils to join SRP classes.

 Here at Darell, we are committed to working in partnership with parents.
-Members of staff are available to talk to parents at any reasonable time before or after the school day and appointments are always available during the week for longer meetings if required.
+Staff are available to talk to parents before or after the school and appointments are always available during the week for longer meetings, if required.
 Where appropriate and necessary, children have a home/school diary so that information can be passed daily between home and school.
 Including the annual reviews, termly meetings are held to discuss the children's progress towards meeting their educational targets.
 Parents are welcome to visit the classroom and look at the children’s work at any time.
-We are always pleased to have parents helping out in the classroom and all parents are encouraged to become involved in social activities in school.
+We are always pleased to have parents helping in the classroom and all parents are encouraged to become involved in social activities in school.

 Transport